penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

     apt-cache search language-pack
     ```

-This will give you on Redhat based systems a list like:
+This will give you on Red Hat based systems a list like:

 !!! info ""
     ``` yaml